William GREY

 Son of Edmund Grey, ninth Baron Grey of Wilton, by his wife Florence, dau. of Ralph Hastings and Anne Tattershall.
 Succeeded his brother Richard in 1521.
 He married in 1535 Mary, dau. of Charles Somerset, Earl of Worcester.

-In 1551 he was imprisoned as a friend of the fallen protector, Edward Seymour, Duke of Somerset, and he was concerned in the attempt made by John Dudley, Duke of Northumberland, to place Lady Jane Grey on the English throne in 1553.
-However, he was pardoned by Queen Mary and was entrusted with the defence of Guines.
-Although indifferently supported he defended the town with gallantry, but in Jan 1558 he was forced to surrender and for some time he remained a prisoner in France.
+In 1551 he was imprisoned as a friend of the fallen protector, Edward Seymour, Duke of Somerset, but after the execution of the Protector was set at liberty.
+Having recovered the royal favour, Grey was appointed governor of the castle of Guisnes in the Pale of Calais.
+He was concerned in the attempt made by John Dudley, Duke of Northumberland, to place Lady Jane Grey on the English throne in 1553.
+He was pardoned by Queen Mary, nevertheless an act of attainder was passed.

 Under Elizabeth, Grey was again employed on the Scottish border, and he was responsible for the pertinacious but unavailing attempt to capture Leith in May 1560.

-He died at Cheshunt in Hertfordshire.
+Grey retired from active command in 1561 and left Berwick for the south.
+He died at Cheshunt, near Waltham in Hertfordshire, on 14 Dec.
+1562, in the house of his daughter and son-in-law, Henry Denny, son of Sir Anthony Denny, and was buried in the parish church there, near to the communion-table.
 He was described by William Cecil as "a noble, valiant, painful and careful gentleman", and his son and successor, Arthur, wrote 'A Commentary of the Services and Charges of William, Lord Grey of Wilton, K.G.'.